verbal-autopsy-software/pyopenva_GUI/docs/source/wizard.rst

 e.g., you can the totals for the rows and columns, or change the cell values so that they are a percentage (or proportion) of the row or column totals.

+The CSMF results produced by InSilicoVA include different information from what is made available by InterVA.
+More specifically, InSilicoVA estimates the uncertainty around the CSMF values and provides ranges of the most likely values.
+In the CSMF plot from InSilicoVA, there is a 95% probability that CSMF value in the *population* [#]_ is included in the range covered by the bar; the dot in the middle of the bar indicates the median value (so there is a 50% chance that the true value is below the dot).
+In the CSMF table, the mean value is included in the column with the label CSMF, the standard error is listed in the next column, and the final three columns show the 2.5th percentile ("lower"), the median, and the 97.5th (percentile).
+These last three columns are the values used to create the CSMF plot for InSilicoVA.
+On the other hand, InterVA does not include uncertainty, so there is only a single value for the CSMF for each cause of death.

 The bottom panel, labeled "Save Results", contains three buttons for saving the CSMF results as either a table (in CSV file) or a plot (in a PDF file), as well as a button for saving the individual cause assignments as a CSV file.
 Again, the options for selecting a demographic group are reflected in the saved results.
 For example, if the "male" and